mucomplex/mucomplex.github.io/_posts/2019-10-06-Bypass_PHP_with_NonAlpha.md

 description: This really useful when you encounter IDS/IPS prevention which need to bypass php code execution
 ---

 In this tutorial I will cover PHP non-alpha encoder.
-I will show some basic concept first before we going deeper which may couse brain damage. muehehe <br>
+I will show some basic concept first before we going deeper which may cause brain damage. muehehe <br>

 A 	| B 	| 	XOR A&B
 --------|-------|-------------------